(I may earn a small commission from the products mentioned in this post.)

 - How long or far will you be walking?

 Sometimes it’s difficult to know the answers until after you’ve had surgery.
 But that doesn’t mean you can’t prepare.
 Evaluate your health – it might be a wise decision to invest in 2 of these items to make sure you have the support you need.

-Maybe it’s a cane and a walker, or maybe a walker and walking poles will do the trick.
+Maybe it’s a cane and a walker, or maybe a walker and hiking poles will do the trick alone.
 Keep in mind that the first few days will be challenging but many people are up walking around after only a few days (albeit gingerly).